 Fox has since defended his position; according to the BBC, he said the fact that players can assume the role of Taliban soldiers in the multiplayer mode is the main issue.
 But this sort of thing isn't unheard of in FPS multiplayers.
 If Medal Of

-Middle Eastern nation.
+un-named Middle Eastern nation.
 Why has nearly every WWII game with a multiplayer, in which one side of players are Nazi soldiers, been allowed to pass classification from the BBFC without comment?
-In light of some of these past examples, Fox's call for a
+In light of some of these past examples, Fox's

 Firstly, Medal of Honor is only a game.
 The people who play it – who if retailers adhere to proper regulations and BBFC rating will only be adults – aren't going to be playing as the Taliban for any ideological reason.